 This proposal will not conflict with any land use plans nor policies as stated within the Policies set forth by Fresno County.
-Fresno County Policies require the County to consider the current inventory of undeveloped parcels when reviewing rezoning.
-The proposal can accommodate a sustainable water supply for the requested rezone and potential subdivision.
+Fresno County Policies require the County to consider the current inventory of undeveloped parcels when reviewing rezoning and subdivision proposals involving lands currently designated Rural Residential or Foothill Rural Residential and determine if a sufficient supply of water is present.
+A Ground Water Supply Report was prepared which determined the proposal can accommodate a sustainable water supply for the requested rezone and potential subdivision.